thelia/memo-book/src/03-structure.md

 test directory if you run test.
 Each environment has is own cache so if you clear the cache for the dev environment, only the dev environment will be affect.
-* core : Thelia's source code and third party depencies managed with composer.
+* core : Thelia's source code and third party dependencies managed with composer.
-* setup : all the needed files for bootstraping thelia : sql database, fake catalog script, etc
+* setup : all the files needed for bootstraping thelia : sql database, fake catalog script, etc
 * logs : Thelia's logs.
-The configuration is the admin panel (configuration -> System logs)
+The configuration is in the admin panel (configuration -> System logs)